HQarroum/promise-pool/README.md

 #### Round-robin strategy

-This is the default strategy which is loaded by the pool when no particular strategies have been specified.
-Its behavior is simple, promises will be sequentially inserted in the pool starting from the first promise in the pool to the latest, while looping to the first one when every promises have been used.
+This is the default strategy which is loaded by the pool when no strategies have been specified.
+Its behavior is simple, promises will be sequentially inserted in the pool starting from the first promise in the pool to the latest, while looping to the first one once every promises have been used.

-Note that while the insertion is sequential, the execution of the promises may not be linearly sequential as this depends on the type of process the promise function are executing.
+Note that while the insertion is sequential, the execution of the promises may not be sequential as this depends on the type of process your promises are executing.

-If you'd like to explicitely specify the `round-robin` strategy, you can pass an option object to the `Pool` constructor:
+If you'd like to explicitely specify the `round-robin` strategy, you can do so by passing an option object to the `Pool` constructor:

 ```js
 const pool = new Pool({